Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Deep Picard Iteration with Gradient-Augmented Regression

 Here $\II_d\in \mathbb{R}^{d\times d}$ denotes the identity matrix.
+Both $H_s^{t,x}$ and $D_s^{t,x}$ are defined for $s > t$ to measure the sensitivity of the solution with respect to the initial condition.
 Given this formula, a natural idea is to again utilize the Monte-Carlo method to approximate the expectation in~\eqref{eq:B-E-L_formula_original} to generate labels on the gradients.
 However, the direct application of this formula does not work numerically since the corresponding Monte Carlo estimator will suffer from the \textit{infinite variance}, as shown in the theorem below.
 Note that such infinite variance phenomenon has also been observed in other similar contexts related to Malliavin calculus~\cite{kawai2010computation,andersson2017unbiased,henry2017unbiased}. \begin{theorem} Assume Assumption~\ref{assump1} holds.
 Given a fixed $t \in [0,T)$ and $x \in \mathbb{R}^d$, assume that $g(x) \in C^1(\RR^d)$ with $g(x) \neq 0$, and $f(t,x) \in C^1([0,T] \times \RR^d)$ with $f(t,x) \neq 0$, where both functions have bounded first-order derivatives.
 We have

 \end{theorem}